 Differential Room Pressure recording connected to BMS

-Negative and positive pressure monitoring with phone, SMS, Siren alert
+Negative and positive pressure monitoring with phone, SMS, and Siren alert

 Isolation room monitoring and alert

-Pressure sensor for Airborne infection isolation rooms (AIIR) and respiratory infection isolation rooms
+Pressure sensors for Airborne infection isolation rooms (AIIR) and respiratory infection isolation rooms

 Pressure sensors for Pathology and histology laboratories